Quantum computing from a mathematical perspective: a description of the quantum circuit model: Quantum Circuits

 In this context, a unitary transformation acting on $n$-qubits is called an $n$-qubit quantum gate, and can be represented by a unitary matrix.
 Let us expand this concept and its physical implications (beyond the fact that {\em quantum gate} is probably cooler as a name than {\em unitary matrix}).

-\begin{defi} A quantum gate that operates on a space of one qubit is represented by a unitary matrix $A \in U_{\mathbb{C}}(2)$.
-More generally, a quantum gate acting on an $n$-qubit system is represented by a unitary matrix $A \in U_{\mathbb{C}}(2^n)$. \end{defi}
+\begin{defi} A quantum gate that operates on a space of one qubit is a linear operator represented (w.r.t. an orthogonal basis) by a unitary matrix $A \in U_{\mathbb{C}}(2)$.
+More generally, a quantum gate acting on an $n$-qubit system is a linear operator, represented by a unitary matrix $A \in U_{\mathbb{C}}(2^n)$. \end{defi}

 Please note that quantum gates necessarily have the same number of inputs and outputs, as opposed to classical logic gates.
-From now on, all quantum gates will be represented with a bold symbol, in order to distinguish them from mere matrices.
+From now on, all quantum gates will be represented with a bold symbol (and square brackets), in order to distinguish them from mere matrices.
 We will show the most frequently used quantum gates as examples, and various results that simplify in a dramatic way the difficulty of implementing physically any quantum gate.

 \begin{defi} The Hadamard gate is a single-qubit gate with the following matrix representation:

 which is unitary. \end{defi}

 \paragraph{Remark:} The Hadamard gate, applied to each of the basis states, it has the following effect: